Nick-Sigua/Election_Analytics_Sigua/Post_election_Reflection.md

 :-------------------------:|:-------------------------:
 ![](Reflection2.png)|![](Reflection3.png)

-Such indicate my model underestimated Trump and overestimated Biden across most of the states.
+Such indicate my model underestimated Trump and overestimated Biden across the majority  of the states.
 This led to the RMSE for my state-by-state error to be X. As for which states my model was associated with particularly high error, look at the map below:

 Map